Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions

 \subsection{Computational setup}

-The configuration used in the computational experiments is described below. \Cref{alg:NOBiPgen} is implemented in Julia \cite{bezansonjulia2017} using the JuMP v0.21 modelling framework \cite{DunningHuchetteLubin2017,legat2020mathoptinterface}; the MILP solver is SCIP 6.0 \cite{scip} with SoPlex 4.0 as the inner LP solver, both with default solving parameters.
-SCIP handles indicator constraints in the form of linear inequality constraints activated only if a binary variable is equal to one. \textit{Polyhedra.jl} \cite{juliapolyhedra} is used to model the dual subproblem polyhedra with CDDLib \cite{CDDLib} as a solver running the double-description algorithm, computing the list of extreme vertices and rays from the constraint-based representation.
-The exact rational representation of numbers is used in CDDLib instead of floating-point types to avoid rounding errors.
-Moreover, CDDLib fails to produce the list of vertices for some instances when set in floating-point mode.
-All experiments are performed on a consumer-end laptop with 15.5GB of RAM and an Intel i7 1.9GHz CPU running Ubuntu 18.04LTS.
+All experiments are carried out in Julia 1.6 \cite{bezansonjulia2017} using the \texttt{JuMP} v0.21 modelling framework \cite{DunningHuchetteLubin2017,legat2020mathoptinterface}; the MILP solver is \texttt{SCIP} 7.0 \cite{scip} with \texttt{SoPlex} 5.0 as the inner LP solver, both with default solving parameters. \texttt{SCIP} handles indicator constraints in the form of linear inequality constraints activated only if a binary variable is equal to one. \texttt{Polyhedra.jl} \cite{juliapolyhedra} is used to model the dual subproblem polyhedra with \texttt{CDDLib} \cite{CDDLib} as a solver running the double-description algorithm, computing the list of extreme vertices and rays from the constraint-based representation.
+The exact rational representation of numbers is used in \texttt{CDDLib} instead of floating-point types to avoid rounding errors.
+Moreover, \texttt{CDDLib} fails to produce the list of vertices for some instances when set in floating-point mode.
+All experiments are performed on a workstation with 32GB of RAM and Intel Xeon 3.5GHz CPUs running Ubuntu 18.04LTS.